Mattiv19/firstprojectsam/README.md

 # Info
 In this project Matthias and Sam are exploring api calls and how to display that info to the frontend of a simple application.
+We do this by making an application where you can see the current price of a crypto coin.
+The api call will be to CoinGecko and will retreive the coin data.